-Except for the questioning of witnesses during the hearing specified in Section XVI.A.5, the advisor will play a passive role and is not permitted to communicate on behalf of a party, insist that communication flow through the advisor, or communicate with the College about the matter without the party being included in the communication.
-In the event a party's advisor of choice engages in material violation of the parameters specified in this Section XIX and Section XVI.A.5, the College may preclude the advisor from further participation, in which case the party may select a new advisor of their choice.
+Except for the questioning of witnesses during the hearing, the advisor will play a passive role and is not permitted to communicate on behalf of a party, insist that communication flow through the advisor, or communicate with the College about the matter without the party being included in the communication.
+In the event a party's advisor of choice engages in material violation of the parameters specified in the policy, the College may preclude the advisor from further participation, in which case the party may select a new advisor of their choice.

-In the event a party is not able to secure an advisor to attend the hearing specified in Section XVI.A.5, and requests the College to provide an advisor, the College will provide the party an advisor, without fee or charge, who will conduct questioning on behalf of the party at the hearing.
+In the event a party is not able to secure an advisor to attend the hearing, and requests the College to provide an advisor, the College will provide the party an advisor, without fee or charge, who will conduct questioning on behalf of the party at the hearing.
 The College will have sole discretion to select the advisor it provides.
 The advisor the College provides may be, but is not required to be, an attorney.

-The College is not required to provide a party with an advisor in any circumstance except where the party does not have an advisor present at the hearing specified in Section XVI.A.5 and requests that the College provide an advisor.
+The College is not required to provide a party with an advisor in any circumstance except where the party does not have an advisor present at the hearing and requests that the College provide an advisor.

-XX.
 Treatment Records and Other Privileged Information

-During the investigation and adjudication processes, the investigator and adjudicator, as the case may be, are not permitted to access, consider, disclose, permit questioning concerning, or otherwise use:
+During the investigation and adjudication processes, the investigator and adjudicator, as the case may be, are not permitted to access, consider, disclose, permit questioning concerning, or otherwise use the following information and records unless the College has obtained the party's voluntary, written consent to do so for the purposes of the investigation and adjudication process:

-- A party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the party; or - Information or records protected from disclosure by any other legallyrecognized privilege, such as the attorney client privilege;
+A party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the party; or

+• Information or records protected from disclosure by any other legally-recognized privilege, such as the attorney client privilege;